dimitrijekaranfilovic/snake/README.md

 # Snake

-Game of God-knows-what written in Python 3 using pygame library.
+Game of Snake in Python 3 using pygame library.